liuxinglian/autocomplete/README.md

 ### Dataset

 The dataset we use is the [Yelp Open Dataset](https://www.yelp.com/dataset).
-The Yelp Open Dataset consists of a few json files (business.json, review.json, user.json, etc)
+The Yelp Open Dataset consists of a few JSON data files (business.json, review.json, user.json, etc).
+We only use one of the JSON data files in the dataset, namely review.json.

+In review.json, there is one JSON object per line.
+One sample json object in review.json is provided as follows.

 ### Requirements